sehij14/python-projects/README.md

 - CSV module (built-in)
 - JSON module (built-in)
 - Logging module (built-in)
+- Git
+- GitHub
 - No external libraries used — everything so far is pure Python

 ---

 ## Why I'm doing this

-I wanted to build real things while learning, not just watch the tutorials.
+I wanted to build real things while learning, not just to  watch the tutorials.
 Every project here solves an actual problem, even if it's a small one.
-By the end of 30 days I went from basic print statements to building a database system with backup, logging, and config management.
+By the end of 40 days I went from basic print statements to building a database system with backup, logging, and config management, also building real world projects that I'd actually use and that were used in companies.

 Still learning.
 More coming.
 Becoming Master.